 8. Spiritual awakening at Thirunelli Temple

 Thirunelli is a small village of Kerala situated at the base of the Brahmagiri Hills, which is part of the Sahyadri Ranges bordering Karnataka.
 This town is known for its beautiful Thirunelli temple, said to be more than 3000 years old.
 It is said that Lord Brahma built this temple and dedicated it to Lord Vishnu, Hanuman, Nagam and Ganeshji.
 Here, one prays for their dearly departed and ancestors.
 Lord Parashuram is said to have come here to pray for his father.

 The views from the temple are quite mesmerizing.
 It is a spiritually cleansing experience to be here.

 9. Marvel at Jain Temple

 The Jain Temple in Wayanad is one of the most important among a series of ruins spread across the state of Kerala that testify to a period of a strong Jain presence in this region.
-Believed to have been built in the 13th century, it is inspired by the Vijayanagar architectural style and it is made wholly of granite.
+Believed to have been built in the 13th century, it is inspired by the Vijayanagar architectural style and is made wholly of granite.
 It had served as a shrine and later as the ammunition storehouse for Tipu Sultan.

 The temples at Punchavayal and Puthanangadi are famous owing to the Jain temples.
 The beautifully carved pillars, although ravaged by time, have a charm.
 A square granite slab with a carving of Mahavir Jain graces the inner Sanctorum.
 The ambiance is divine and rejuvenating.

 10. Visit Meenmutty Waterfalls

 The Meenmutty waterfalls in Wayanad are the second largest in the State.
 It is one of the unmissable things to do in the hill station.
 Nestled in the greenery of the Mepadi forest range, the waterfalls are breathtaking.
 Adventure-seekers and nature lovers are absolutely in love with the locale and the sight.

 The waterfalls are three leveled, falling from a height of 984 ft.
 The view is spectacular and at its magnificent best during the monsoon.
 After a two-km trek through the forest starting from the entry point on the Kozhikode-Ooty interstate highway, reach the natural spectacle of God’s Own Country.

 11. Explore Wayanad Heritage Museum